-Practice placement possibilities fall within the specialisation of Day care education (Early Childhood Education), aimed at pedagogical work with children ages 0-5.
+Practice placement possibilities fall within the specialisation of pre-school education (Early Childhood Education), aimed at pedagogical work with children ages 0-5.

 Social Education/Pedagogy/Early Childhood Education students from a bachelor programme.

 Particularly suited for Social Education students from the Nordic countries or students proficient in English at an advanced level (C level and above in the Common European Framework of Reference for Languages (CEFR)).

 N.B.
 Practice placement possibilities fall within the specialisation of pre-school education (Early Childhood Education), aimed at pedagogical work with children ages 0-5, in the Danish Social Education degree programme.